 The study and understanding of fundamental brand management concepts is relevant to students pursuing a variety of career outcomes (marketing, advertising, public relations, consulting, entrepreneurship, etc.) because brands are some of a firm's most valuable assets.
 Brands are an investment and an asset and help firms attract and, more importantly, keep customers.

 This unit serves as the introduction and prerequisite to later units in the advertising course and as a useful elective for business students taking other courses.
 The unit provides you with a thorough knowledge of advertising principles and a practical understanding of the techniques and practices used by today's advertising agencies and clients, including strategy development, media planning, creative development, integration of other communications and analysing an advertising campaign.

 AMB240 Marketing Planning and Management follows the introductory marketing class BSB126 and provides a focus on the implementation and evaluation of the marketing plan at a small business level.
 Emphasis is placed on the responsibilities within a marketing team for planning, developing, organising, implementing, controlling, and evaluating marketing activities.
 The unit prepares students for other marketing units including market research and strategic marketing.
-The learning approach is innovative and uses role-play where students take the role of a marketing team member in a simulated marketplace.
+The learning approach is innovative and uses role-play where students take the role of a marketing team member in a virtual simulated marketplace.